THUMNLab/AutoGL/docs/docfile/tutorial/t_hetero_node_clf.rst

 Creating a Heterogeneous Graph
 -------------------
 AutoGL supports datasets created in DGL.
-We provide two datasets named "hetero-acm-han" and "hetero-acm-hgt" for HAN and HGT models, respectively.
+We provide two datasets named "hetero-acm-han" and "hetero-acm-hgt" for HAN and HGT models, respectively [1].
 The following code snippet is an example for loading a heterogeneous graph.

 .. code-block:: python

     from autogl.datasets import build_dataset_from_name
     dataset = build_dataset_from_name("hetero-acm-han")